RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

 21:11:33 dnsmasq[]: query[A] e.crashlytics.com from 10.0.0.2
 21:11:33 dnsmasq[]: /etc/pihole/gravity.list e.crashlytics.com is 0.0.0.0
 21:11:35 dnsmasq[]: query[A] connectivitycheck.gstatic.com from 10.0.0.2
+...
 ^C
 ```
 This output has been slightly edited here for privacy's sake, but you get the point.
-You might be surprised how often some of your mobile apps phone to ad domains (or you might not be surprised..)
+You might be surprised how often some of your mobile apps phone to ad domains (or you might not be surprised..).

 We can check the dashbaord for more high-level infomration with the ```pihole -c``` command on the VM.